 At one point during the conference, I heard a most disturbing comment.
 I am hopeful that it was in jest but given the tenor of the discussion, I fear it had some foundation in fact.
 I heard that it was a coin toss as to whether the Bush Administration should invade Iraq or Iran.
 I do not remember hearing laughter nor a gasp coming from the crowd.
 I did hear quiet resignation and that comment reinforced what I already knew about our foreign affairs.
 Again, clueless.

-There was one ray of hope that I heard that day.
+There was one ray of hope I heard that day.
 It did not come from the grizzled veterans of the diplomatic corps nor the academicians.
 It came from a young man in the back of the conference room.
-He asked two simple questions - “what about the youth of Iran?
+He asked two simple questions - “What about the youth of Iran?
 Where did they see Iran heading?”
 If that young man by chance reads this article, please note that I want to hug him.
 The grizzled veterans noted that the population of Iran is in fact young (70 percent are under 40) but I did not get a response I wanted to hear.
 I heard, again, resignation.
 The veterans had fought the good fight.
 Maybe that is why they turn to academia.
 They gave up on the grownups and now spend their energies trying to generate a new and informed future diplomats.
 In response to that young man, one gentleman stated he did not hold out much hope.
 He rattled off half dozen countries where the youth were following in the steps of the parents and were destined to perpetuate more strife in Palestine, Israel, Indonesia and his list went on.
 He inferred Iranians would do the same.
 With all due respect to that grizzled veteran I have one comment.
 To that veteran I wish I had stood up that day and said – “You sir are wrong.
 You do not know Iranians”.

 I wish I had jumped up and applauded that young man.
 Jack Ma, the billionaire founder of Alibaba, said, “if you want to see the future, look at the 30-year-olds”.
 Jack is a billionaire because he can see the future.
 That young man in that conference also sees the future.
 And that is the core of our problems in the United States.
 We cannot see beyond the next election cycle.
 There is not one “Jack Ma” sitting in Washington DC.
 We have trouble seeing next week let alone a year or a decade from now.
 Unlike the Jeffersons and Adams and Wythes that walked Williamsburg’s DOG Street a few centuries ago, today we lack the ability to learn from history and the vision to see around the corner.
 But, whether he knew or not, that young man in the back of the conference room did.